phntxx/dashboard/README.md

 If you don't require a specific component, just remove the file from your `data`-directory.
 Dashboard won't render the components whose files are not present.
 With no files present, only the greeter will be shown.

+If you're running into problems with configuring your files and you can't seem to get them to work, feel free to open an issue, I'd be happy to help! :smile:

 ### Apps

 To show the apps you want to show, change `apps.json` to resemble the following: